M-ID 501 - Fundamentals

 3 cr. hrs

-The Renal block is intended to provide a strong foundation in the basic sciences relating to the kidney as well in clinical nephrology.
-The initial phase of the 3-week block will focus on providing fundamental knowledge of renal anatomy, histology, physiology, and pharmacology.
-Teaching methods for these topics will be via traditional lectures, interactive lectures, and laboratories.
-The remainder of the curriculum will focus on clinical nephrology with the following areas to be covered: electrolyte disorders, acid-base disorders, introduction to clinical nephrology, acute renal failure, chronic kidney disease, glomerular diseases, and hypertension.
-The Nebraska Medicine Division of Nephrology faculty will deliver this learning content via a mix of both traditional lectures as well as active learning methods.
+The Renal block provides a strong foundation in the basic sciences relating to the kidney as well in clinical nephrology.
+The initial phase of the 3-week block focuses on providing fundamental knowledge of renal anatomy, histology, physiology, and pharmacology.
+The remainder of the block emphasizes clinical nephrology emphasizing the following areas: electrolyte disorders, acid-base disorders, introduction to clinical nephrology, acute renal failure, chronic kidney disease, glomerular diseases, and hypertension.

 M-ID 508 - Neurosciences